-- 15.4.0.1 In the Te Pūtahi Ladies Mile Structure Plan area, irrespective of the activity status identified in the activity table below, any application for resource consent shall also be subject to the following, which shall be treated as reservations of control (for controlled activities), restrictions of discretion (for restricted discretionary activities), or assessment matters (for others): - (a) Consistency with the Te Pūtahi Ladies Mile Structure Plan. - (b) Any relevant Te Pūtahi Ladies Mile zone policies listed at 49.2.1; 49.2.6; 49.2.7; or 49.2.8. - (c) The maximisation of residential density, affordability, and (non suburban) choice above the ground floor level. - (d) Provision of positive effects including environmental benefits and the performance of infrastructure. - (e) Maximisation of pedestrian-priority, high-amenity, and active frontages along streets, open spaces, and private ways having the function of a road.
+- 15.4.0.1 In the Te Pūtahi Ladies Mile Structure Plan area, irrespective of the activity status identified in the activity table below, any application for resource consent shall also be subject to the following, which shall be treated as reservations of control (for controlled activities), restrictions of discretion (for restricted discretionary activities), or assessment matters (for others): - (a) Consistency with the Te Pūtahi Ladies Mile Structure Plan. - (b) Any relevant Te Pūtahi Ladies Mile zone objectives listed at 49.2.1; 49.2.6; 49.2.7; or 49.2.8 and their allied policies. - (c) The maximisation of residential density, affordability, and (non suburban) choice above the ground floor level. - (d) Provision of positive effects including environmental benefits and the performance of infrastructure. - (e) Maximisation of pedestrian-priority, high-amenity, and active frontages along streets, open spaces, and private ways having the function of a road.

-15.4.17 Within the Te Pūtahi Ladies Mile Structure Plan area, Supermarkets, Department Stores, other Large Format Retail, or Service Stations NC 15.4.18 Within the Te Pūtahi Ladies Mile Structure Plan area, staging development to integrate with transport infrastructure Development (except for utilities, the specified transport infrastructural works and other physical infrastructure) within the Te Pūtahi Ladies Mile Sub-Areas shown on the Structure Plan shall not occur prior to all the corresponding transport infrastructural works for the Sub-Area listed below being completed.
+15.4.17 Within the Te Pūtahi Ladies Mile Structure Plan area, supermarkets, department stores, other Large Format Retail, or Service Stations NC 15.4.18 Within the Te Pūtahi Ladies Mile Structure Plan area, staging development to integrate with transport infrastructure NC Development (except for utilities, the specified transport infrastructural works and other physical infrastructure) within the Te Pūtahi Ladies Mile Sub-Areas shown on the Structure Plan shall not occur prior to all the corresponding transport infrastructural works for the Sub-Area listed below being completed.
 For the purposes of this rule, "completed" means when the works are physically completed and are able to be used for the intended purpose.
 For the purposes of this rule, "development" means a building for which a Code Compliance Certificate has been issued by the Council.
-Any application under Rules 49.4.4, 49.4.18, and any other application involving a building shall NC include a condition requiring that a Code Compliance Certificate under s92 of the Building Act 2004 shall not be applied for in respect of that building before the corresponding transport infrastructural works for the Sub-Area are completed.
-Sub-Area Transport infrastructural works J2 Signalisation of the Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Bus Stops on SH6 at Howards Drive intersection (one on each side of SH6).
-Dedicated westbound bus lane on SH6 from (Howards Drive to Shotover Bridge (part of NZUP package)) Stalker Road northbound bus priority land south of SH6 SH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) A sealed footpath along Howards Drive from SH6 to Jones Road A2 As for Sub Area A in Rule 49.5.33
+Any application involving a building shall he Building Act 2004 shall not be applied for in respect of that building before he corresponding transport infrastructural works for the Sub-Area are completed.
+Sub-Area Transport infrastructural works J2 Signalisation of the Howards Drive / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads Bus Stops on SH6 at Howards Drive intersection (one on each side of SH6) Dedicated westbound bus lane on SH6 from (Howards Drive to Shotover Bridge (part of NZUP package)) Stalker Road northbound bus priority land south of SH6 SH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package) A sealed footpath along Howards Drive from SH6 to Jones Road A2 As for Sub Area A in Rule 49.5.33